CAGE - What can it do for you?

 We are offering CAGE library preparation service with or without sequencing & basic bioinformatics analysis.

-Item Specification Comment
+Specification Comment

 Total RNA required 3 μg of total RNA/sample for PCR free CAGE library If possible, please provide 12μg of total RNA for PCR free CAGE library preparation service.